swinton/services-deprecation-app/README.md

-# GitHub Contribution Checker App
+# GitHub Services Deprecation Checker App

 On April 25, 2018, Github announced it plans on [shutting down GitHub Services](https://developer.github.com/v3/guides/replacing-github-services/).
 This application can help identify how and where your Accounts are [using GitHub Services](https://developer.github.com/v3/guides/replacing-github-services/#migrating-with-our-help).